open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 - [UNSC Army List](https://github.com/open-source-tabletop/halo-breakpoint/blob/main/army-lists/unsc-army-list.md)
 - [Covenant Army List](https://github.com/open-source-tabletop/halo-breakpoint/blob/main/army-lists/covenant-army-list.md)

-## Missions
+## Encounters

+In Halo: Breakpoint the objectives and conditions of battle are determined through a number of steps as players set their main and secondary objectives, the type of encounter, and any complications for the battle - such as night battles.
+Before you do this you should set up your battlefield with a good mix of terrain.

+### Primary and Secondary Player

+The first step in setting up your encounter is to determine who the primary and secondary player is, players roll-off and the winner can chooses which they want to be.

+### Table Edges

+The primary player chooses one of the table edges, this can be either a long or short table edge.
+The secondary player takes the opposite edge.

 ### Objective Locations

 Each player will determine their own objectives for each encounter, each of which will be located at one of 9 spots on the battlefield.
-These spots are always determined by the players assigned table edge.
+These spots are always determined by the player in questions assigned table edge.
 The 9 spots are:

-- The center of the battlefield
+- 1 at he center of the battlefield.
-- The midpoint between the center and each of the 4 corners of the battlefield
+- 4 at the midpoints between the center and each of the 4 corners of the battlefield.
-- The midpoint between the center and the center of each table edge
+- 4 at the midpoints between the center and the center of each table edge

 The 9 spots are labeld A-I as shown below:

 ![image](https://raw.githubusercontent.com/open-source-tabletop/halo-breakpoint/main/images/objective-diagram.svg)

-### Setting Up Terrain

-### Primary Player

-Players should roll-off, with the winner being declared the Primary Player.
-The Primary Player chooses one of the table edges with the other player taking the opposite edge.
-They may either choose or randomly determine their primary objective.

-### Primary Objectives
+### Determine Main Objectives

-The Primary Player declares their Primary Objective: Recover, Control, or Sabotage.
-The other player may then choose to contest the primary objective or select one of the other primary objectives.
+The primary player declares their main objective as one of the following: Recovery, Territory Control, or Sabotage.
+The secondary player may then choose to contest the primary objective or select one of the other primary objectives.

 #### Recover